I was seeing a thought we had an audio summit or something, but we don't.

 All of this in violation of federal law.

-According to a warning letter released by health officials on Thursday, Dr. Alfred Saps failed to properly obtain, store, test, and process the placentas, as well as screen both the suitability in the donors and the patients given the uh human tissue, according to the FDA.
+According to a warning letter released by health officials on Thursday, Dr. Alfred Sapps failed to properly obtain, store, test, and process the placentas, as well as screen both the suitability and the donors and the patients, given the human tissue, according to the FDA.

-Furthermore, SAPS, the doctor didn't allow an FDA investigator to see and copy records on his implant patients during a July 6, 2006 agency uh inspection of his firm stem cell pharma.
+Furthermore, Saps, the doctor, didn't allow an FDA investigator to see and copy records on his implant patients during a July 6, 2006 agency inspection of his firm, Stem Cell Pharma.

-You know, this is this tip of the iceberg, uh, folks.
+You know, this is just tip of the iceberg, folks.

 This is going to get really out of control.

-And I'm gonna tell you precisely why it's happening.
+And I'm going to tell you precisely why it's happening.

-It's because Democrats, like Claire McCaskill and others, they're all over the whole House Democrat caucus, their s their silly little uh uh stem cell uh uh uh embryonic stem cell bill and so forth.
+It's because Democrats like Claire McCaskill and others, they're all of the whole House Democrat caucus, their silly little stem cell embryonic stem cell bill and so forth.

-They're they're creating this false hop that that embryonic stem cells are a miracle cure if we would only get going on it.
+They're creating this false hope that embryonic stem cells are a miracle cure if we would only get going on it.

 And the only reason we're not getting going on it is because Republicans don't want you cured.